The ‘Alfa’ Attack Submarine Was Ahead of Its Time

 In particular, early Soviet nuclear submarines struggled to compete with the West in stealth and reliability.
 After the first few designs came to fruition, the Soviets decided to undertake a combination of brute force and extremely risky high technology.

 The brute-force part meant building a submarine that could move faster and dive deeper than any Western counterpart.
 The high-tech part meant innovative hull design, reactor design and material manipulation.

-The result was the Type 705 Lyra (known as Alfa in NATO), a submarine that the West regarded as a profound, if short-lived, threat to its undersea dominance.
+The result was the Type 705 Lyra, known as Alfa in NATO.
+The West considered this submarine a profound, if short-lived, threat to its undersea dominance.